frostmarked/bonParent/README.md

 kubectl apply -f scaleway/bonconfig-k8s/bon-letsencrypt.yml
 ```

-**Make sure that your DNS is pointing limousin.se to your ingress url** (plus the registry and console)
+**Make sure that your DNS is pointing limousin.se to your ingress url** (plus the registry and console)<br>

+#### Cloudflare can also manage tls

+And now it does for the root limousin.se.<br>
+The original reason that caused this change was that the load balancer changed ip due to the tear down and setup of cluster.
+Then the hand shake between letsencrypt and the cert manager failed for limousin.se,
+but not for beta.limousin.se due to it does not use the load balancer

 ### Elasticsearch settings - 7 bad years later